 Similar to Myth 5: “Those Who Can, Do; Those Who Can’t, Teach”, this myth about being a teacher disregards the level of training required to become an educator.

 As mentioned already, all teachers have to undergo extensive training before earning their degrees.
-In fact, more than half of America’s teachers have a Master’s Degree.
+More than half of America’s teachers have a Master’s Degree.

 Furthermore, those summer developmental training courses they attend aren’t entirely optional.
-Teachers need to obtain graduate-level credits in order to retain their teaching certificates, which requires the attendance of further training every year.
+Teachers need to obtain graduate-level credits to retain their teaching certificates, which requires the attendance of further training every year.

 Myth 8 — Anyone Can Become a Teacher – It’s Easy